Rabosa616/BSselector/project/twitch1.md

 - (I have quoted from his web page https://martinfowler.com/articles/branching-patterns.html)
 - most influential developers (chief scientist at thoughtworks)
-- author and board member of agile technologies
+- book author (UML, refactoring, agile, ...) and board member of agile technologies
-- advocated XP (eXtreme Programming) in the late '90s with Kent Beck
+- advocated XP (eXtreme Programming) in the late '90s together with Kent Beck
-- he strongly recommends to use _Continous Integration_ (simulate working on same set of files, sharing work / integrating very often)
-- reason: minimize merge conflicts
+- he strongly recommends to use _Continous Integration_ (simulate working on same set of files, sharing work / integrating very often) - reason: minimize merge conflicts
-- I beg to disagree with him: use it some times, but depends on development phase
+- I beg to humbly disagree with him: have used it only some times, depending on development phase
-- depends if work related or not, how large is the codebase
+- when developing in feature branch, one does not want the _noise_ caused by other colleagues work

 ---

 my opinion

-* play as a team, bein always consistent, without anarchy
+* play as a team, being always consistent, without anarchy
 * start with something simple (use BS selector)
+* analyze if it works well, and if not, why
 * be flexible: feel free to adapt / change if required (all together)

 ---